-This register is present if the Message Channel bit in the Device Capability register is set.
+This register is present if the Message Channel Supported bit in the Device Capability register is set.
+The Channel ID to be used is technology specific.

 5.4.16.
 Timestamp

 A read of this register provides a timestamp of a free running, device internal clock in ns.
 Before reading the timestamp register must be latched to the device's internal clock by writing to the Timestamp Latch register.